 What do I do if I have problems with insurance, housing, my host employer, etc. during my program?

-Please read about some of the types of difficulties you may encounter during your program and how to resolve them.
+Please read about some of the of difficulties you may encounter during your program and how to resolve them.
 As always, please let InterExchange know if you experience any issues or concerns during your program so that we can assist you.

 Why didn’t my Host Employer receive the application invitation email?